kishankumarhs/kishankumarhs/README.md

 - 👋 Hi, I’m @kishankumarhs
 - 👀 I’m interested in FullStack Devlopment
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently working as MERN Stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me hskihanraj@gmail.com